Caring for others starts with caring for yourself

 These challenges inspired us to write Heart for the Doctor – Working with Self-Compassion.
 This book is a practical and heartfelt resource designed to help physicians navigate the demands of their profession with greater resilience and self-compassion.

 Drawing on years of teaching mindfulness and self-compassion to healthcare professionals, we offer tools, insights, and real-life examples to support doctors in finding balance and fulfillment in their careers.
-Whether you’re a resident, a physician balancing work and family, or a seasoned professional facing new challenges, this book provides a path toward sustainable well-being—because caring for others starts with caring for yourself.
+Whether you’re a resident, a physician balancing work and family, or a seasoned professional, this book provides a path toward sustainable well-being.

 "The authors capture the unique culture of medicine and how the profession affects a physician’s body, mind, and spirt.
 An excellent resource for any physician looking to improve their caring for their patients and themselves."